 Ben Baker is a quizmaster and writer.
 You can find his website – with details of some of his collections of writing including Kill Your Television and The Comedy Cash-In Book Book – here, and follow him on Twitter at @benbakerbooks.

-You can find more about Chris Evans’ early Radio 1 show Too Much Gravy – and what happened next – in Fun At One – The Story Of Comedy At BBC Radio 1, available in paperback here or from the Kindle Store here.
+You can find more about Chris Evans’ early Radio 1 show Too Much Gravy – and. more notoriously, what happened next – in Tim’s book Fun At One – The Story Of Comedy At BBC Radio 1, a look at all of Radio 1’s comedy shows from Kenny Everett to Chris Morris and beyond.
+Fun At One is available in paperback here or from the Kindle Store here.

-Ben also appears in The Best Of Looks Unfamiliar alongside Emma Burnell, Phil Catterall, Stephen O’Brien, Garreth F. Hirons and Mark Thompson, which you can find here.
+Ben also appears in The Best Of Looks Unfamiliar alongside Emma Burnell on The Patchwork Monkey, Phil Catterall on the Platoon computer game, Stephen O’Brien on The Morecambe And Wise Game, Garreth Hirons on Food Fighters, Mark Thompson on Night Shift and Tim on the radio talking about Denys Fisher board games, which you can find here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.